meroxa/cli/README.md

 func appendCell(cells []*simpletable.Cell, text string) []*simpletable.Cell {
      ^
 ```

-### Documentation

-Our Meroxa CLI is documented publicly in https://docs.meroxa.com/docs, but on each build we also generate Markdown files for each command, exposing the available commands and help for each one.
-Check it out at [docs/commands/meroxa](docs/commands/meroxa.md).

 ## Contributing
 For a complete guide to contributing to the Meroxa CLI, see the [Contribution Guide](CONTRIBUTING.md).